loader image

 Picture perfection.

-In the Clifton picture, as well as in the Auto Repair one, there’s some quite noticeable lens distortion going on.
+Both in the picture of Clifton and the one about Auto Repair, there’s some quite noticeable lens distortion going on.
 I just don’t care.
 And I don’t, not because the pictures I posted here are among those I don’t consider good enough to end up in my gallery.
-I’m not obsessed with perfection for the pictures that go in the gallery either.
+I’m not obsessed with perfection for the pictures that go in the gallery, either.

 I think nowadays we have become obsessed with perfection.

 To begin with, it’s just annoying and boring.
-It seems everything needs to fall into the perfection rule basket, turning the majority of the images we experience every day, treated as they were clones or as if they have been produced in a factory.
-But even more terrifying, is the idea of perfection itself.
-What is perfect and how we judge that anyway? “beauty is in the eye of the beholder”, someone might add.
-As if the beholder doesn’t have his own prejudice, as if his notion of beauty has not been trained over the years by what the beholder experienced around him, his culture, his level of knowledge.
+It seems everything needs to fall into the perfection rule basket, turning the majority of the images we experience every day, treated as they were clones or as if they had been produced in a factory.
+But even more terrifying is the idea of perfection itself.
+What is perfect, and how do we judge that anyway?
+“Beauty is in the eye of the beholder,” someone might add.
+As if the beholder doesn’t have his own prejudice, as if his notion of beauty has not been trained over the years by what the beholder experienced around him, his culture, and his level of knowledge.

 What makes one’s idea of beauty more valid than someone else’s?
 Here it gets complicated.
 It is not the intention of this post to investigate further into this topic.